BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Emma Navarro and Peyton Stearns are set to meet at the WTA Australian Open on January 14, 2025 in a hard-court singles match.
 Navarro enters with a 17–14 record on hard courts in 2025, while Stearns has posted a 10–15 mark on hard courts this season.
-Elo ratings suggest a modest statistical edge for Navarro, but the gap is not overwhelming.
+Elo ratings suggest a modest statistical edge for Stearns, but the gap is not overwhelming.
 In their head-to-head history, Navarro leads 5–0 over Stearns, including a win in their most recent meeting.

 Loading value signal…